Some posts contain compensated links. Please read this disclaimer for more info.

-Lake Skadar National Park encompasses critical natural areas as well as the main towns around the lake such as Virpazar, which is the main tourist center in and gateway to the park.
+Lake Skadar National Park encompasses critical natural areas and the main towns around the lake, such as Virpazar, which is the main tourist center and gateway to the park.

 Things To Do In Lake Skadar, Montenegro

-As far as lakes in Europe go, this is among the most vulnerable, important, biodiverse and visit-worthy.
-Lake Skadar attractions abound in the area, while activities are plentiful as well, mainly focused on the outdoors.
+As far as lakes in Europe go, this is among the most vulnerable, important, biodiverse, and visit-worthy.

-It is also an nesting place for no fewer than 250 other species of birds, including seagulls and storks, egrets and herons, and eagles and falcons.
-The lake’s water is home to almost 50 fish species and numerous species of mollusks, which offers an abundant food supply to many of those species.
+It is also a nesting place for no fewer than 250 other bird species, including seagulls and storks, egrets and herons, and eagles and falcons.
+The lake’s water is home to almost 50 fish species and numerous mollusks species, which offers an abundant food supply to many of those species.

 Kayaking On Lake Skadar